 How to make the most of a small city garden

 Not having a huge outdoor space doesn’t mean you have to be any less creative.
 After all, they do say that the best things come in small packages, and small city gardens are no exception to that.
 Not only are they much easier to maintain, they can easily be transformed into an outdoor haven on a budget.
-From creating a fairy light inspired canopy to finding the perfect teak garden benches to suit your outdoor style, making the most of a small city garden doesn’t have to be complicated.
+From creating a fairy light inspired canopy to finding the perfect composite fencing to suit your outdoor style, making the most of a small city garden doesn’t have to be complicated.
 Find out how you can make the most of your small city garden below.

 Paint the walls white